 1986 Pauline Davis Perry Award for Research and Publications

 Work submitted in Summer / Fall 2014 for consideration for publication

 - 'La Terre des Sarrazins: the summary version', essay and critical edition; and

-- Review of I Short, Manual of Anglo-Norman, 2nd ed., Occasional Publications Series, 8 (Oxford: Anglo-Norman Text Society, 2013), for The Modern Language Review.
+- Review of I Short, Manual of Anglo-Norman, 2nd ed., Occasional Publications Series, 8 (Oxford: Anglo-Norman Text Society, 2013).